mtlynch/show-and-tell-code-of-conduct/index.md

 Examples of unacceptable behavior by participants include:

-* Sexual language and imagery in any event venue, including talks
+* Using sexual language or sending sexual imagery to other members
 * Violent threats or language directed against another person
-* Deliberate intimidation, stalking, or following
 * Insults or put-downs
 * Sexist, racist, homophobic, transphobic, ableist, or exclusionary jokes
 * Unwelcome sexual attention or advances
-* Sustained disruption of talks or other activities
+* Sustained or repeated interruptions of other members

 Participants asked to stop any inappropriate behavior are expected to comply immediately.

 If a participant engages in behavior that violates this Code of Conduct, the Show & Tell organizers will take appropriate action.
-This may include:

-* Verbal warning
-* Removal from the group
+This may include a verbal warning or removal from the group.

 ## Scope